Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 The RAM / ROM scanline map is simply a list of logical scanlines to use on each physical scanline.
 This may be used for special effects or to achieve double scanning of regions.
-For X scrolling, an X shift map can also be enabled.
+For X scrolling, an X scroll map can also be enabled.